polyurichard/lectures/OOD/oo.md

         int damage = weapon.getDamage();
         takeDamage(damage);
     }

     //other codes ...
 }
 ```

 ## Interface Segregation Principle (ISP)

-The Interface Segregation Principle, one of the SOLID principles, states that no client should be forced to depend on methods it does not use.
-In simpler terms, instead of having one large interface, you should have smaller, more specific interfaces.
+The Interface Segregation Principle states that no client should be forced to depend on methods it does not use.

-In our game,

 - **Segregate Interfaces**: Instead of having a single large interface for all actions a character can perform, break it down into smaller interfaces.
 For example, `Attackable` for attack actions, `Talkable` for talking actions, etc.
 - **Implement Only What Is Needed**: Each type of character (like Monster, Player, NPC) should only implement the interfaces that are relevant to it.
 For instance, a Monster might only implement `Attackable` and not `Talkable`.

 This approach makes your code more flexible and maintainable.
 If you need to add a new type of action, you can create a new interface without modifying existing interfaces or classes that don’t need that action.

 ## Dependency Inversion Principle (DIP)